w3c/mathml-docs/notes-on-mathml/notes-parsing.md

-using the HTML parser this is not an issue as all MathML element attribute names  (exceprt `definitionURL` are normalised to lowercase, however if using an XML parser, an attribute name such as `OnClick` will be treated as invalid by a schema validator (bu acceptd by the MathML Core implementation).
+using the HTML parser this is not an issue as all MathML element attribute names  (exceprt `definitionURL` are normalised to lowercase, however if using an XML parser, an attribute name such as `OnClick` will be treated as invalid by a schema validator (but accepted by the MathML Core implementation).
 A validation pipeline can either normalise the attribue names to lowercase before validating, or if a particular application wants to standardise on a specific style such as `onClick`